wrh2/pyProcessor/README.md

 # pyProcessor

 An application specific processor modelled with the python MyHDL package.

-The application that the processor is suppose to be designed for is block cipher encryption algorithms.
+Please be aware that this project is not finished and certain functionality is currently not behaving as intended.
+This project has not been abandoned however it is just something I work on in my free time and will eventually be finished.

 ## Contents

-Code - contains code base
+code - contains code base

-## Description

-The processor is a multi-cycle unpipelined processor.
+report - contains details about the project

 ## Dependencies